Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 The <b>Fast & Slow</b> pointer approach, also known as the <b>Hare & Tortoise algorithm</b>, is a pointer algorithm that uses two pointers which move through the array (or sequence/<b>LinkedList</b>) at different speeds.
 This approach is quite useful when dealing with cyclic <b>LinkedLists</b> or arrays.

 By moving at different speeds (say, in a cyclic <b>LinkedList</b>), the algorithm proves that the two pointers are bound to meet.
-The fast pointer should catch the slow pointer once both the pointers are in a cyclic loop.
+The <i>fast pointer</i> should catch the <i>slow pointer</i> once both the pointers are in a cyclic loop.

 One of the famous problems solved using this technique was <b>Finding a cycle in a LinkedList</b>.
 Let’s jump onto this problem to understand the <b>Fast & Slow</b> pattern.